 Purchase a pair and you can style it with shorts, chinos and jeans in any colour.

 If you’re planning on getting your pins out, do it in style!
 Matched with a pair of loafers, chino shorts can help bridge the gap between beach bum and smart.

 Summer 2019 is all about going big, so we’re daring you to pick up a pair of white or ivory chino shorts.
 River Island do a fantastic multipack with two pairs (one grey and one ivory) for £30!

 With Meghan Markle recently sporting a pair of Finlay & Co sunglasses, there’s no wonder why people are circling around the London based company.

 The men’s range is equally as impressive, oozing summer and starting at an affordable price range.
 We highly recommend the Bowery as it can suit pretty much everyone (including those with large heads), due to its angular shape.

 Classic, timeless, and an absolute must for any summer wedding or evening meal out.
 You can match them with suit trousers, chinos and jeans, so you have the versatility to switch from smart to casual.

-Our top pick for summer is our Nightfall Mocha Oxford.
+Our top pick for summer is our Mocha Brown Oxfords.
 Stylish and bold, they’re the ideal way to cap off a smart navy suit or a skinny dark blue pair of jeans.